microsoft/nni/docs/Tuners.md

 **Requirement of classArg**

-* **optimize_mode** (*sequence of ('maximize' or 'minimize'), optional, default = 'maximize'*) - If 'maximize', tuners will return the hyperparameter set with larger expectation.
+* **optimize_mode** (*'maximize' or 'minimize', optional, default = 'maximize'*) - If 'maximize', tuners will return the hyperparameter set with larger expectation.
 If 'minimize', tuner will return the hyperparameter set with smaller expectation.

 **Usage example**